 - 1 cup vegan Jack Cheese I used Daiya’s Jack Wedges, thinly sliced

-- 1 package vegan mozzarella cheese I used Follow Your Heart's new mozzarella, shredded
+- 2 cups vegan mozzarella shreds I used Follow Your Heart’s new mozzarella, shredded

 - Pour the water in a small bowl and heat in the microwave about 11 seconds.
 You should be able to dip your finger in the bowl and not feel it’s either too hot or too cold.
 Once the temperature is just right, add the yeast and sugar and stir.
 Set aside to proof the yeast, about 5 minutes.
 Once it’s proven itself, add the vegetable oil.
 Set aside.